drhsqlite/fossil-mirror/www/globs.md

 The pages [`/tarball`][] and [`/zip`][] generate compressed archives of a specific checkin.
-They may be further restricted by query parameters that specify GLOBs that name files to include or exclude rather than taking the entire checkin.
+They may be further restricted by query parameters that specify glob patterns that name files to include or exclude rather than taking the entire checkin.

 [`/timeline`]: /help?cmd=/timeline
 [`/tarball`]: /help?cmd=/tarball